- Los Blancos showing more dynamism in attack

 UCL – Madrid steal win at the Allianz Arena, on course for Kiev

 - Updated: April 26, 2018

-Real Madrid FC ran out winners in a 2:1 victory over Bayern Munich at the Allianz Arena.
-They now go back to the Bernabeu with a 2 away-goals advantage, as well as a win, as they prepare for the visit of the Bavarian giants to the Bernabeu in what can best be described as a do-or-die encounter.
+Real Madrid FC ran out winners with a 2:1 victory over Bayern Munich at the Allianz Arena.
+They now go back home with a 2 away-goal advantage, as they prepare for the visit of the Bavarian giants to the Bernabeu in what could best be described as a do-or-die encounter.

-The script that has played excellently to Real Madrid’s advantage in these knock out phases came to life as a defensive blunder from Rafinha gifted the ball to Lucas Vazquez whose partnership with Marco Asensio paid off as his final through pass to the latter enabled him to score the 2nd and subsequently the winning goal for Real Madrid in the 56th minute.
+The script that has played excellently to Real Madrid’s advantage in these knock out phases came to life as a defensive blunder from Rafinha gifted the ball to Lucas Vazquez whose partnership with Marco Asensio paid off.
+He sent a through pass to the latter which enabled him to score the 2nd and subsequently the winning goal for Real Madrid in the 56th minute.